Skip to content

 3. Pack polygon footprints into one or more atlas pages.

-4. Clip, draw texture pixels or shaded color fills, and export atlas pages to blob URLs via canvas.toBlob(). atlasScale can rasterize these pages below full CSS resolution to reduce memory.
+4. Clip, draw texture pixels or shaded color fills, and export atlas pages to blob URLs via canvas.toBlob(). textureQuality="auto" can rasterize these pages below full CSS resolution when packed pages would create oversized runtime bitmaps, and also selects the atlas leaf sprite size used for CSS compositing.

-Generated atlas blob URLs are revoked on unmount (call dispose() or let PolyMesh / useMesh handle it).
+Generated atlas blob URLs are revoked on unmount (call dispose() or let PolyMesh / usePolyMesh handle it).

-• atlasScale — lower the generated atlas bitmap scale for dense or distant textured assets.
+• textureQuality: leave at "auto" for workload-based bitmap caps and browser/device sprite sizing, or set a numeric raster scale for explicit quality.
 0.5 uses about one quarter of the atlas bitmap memory of 1.

-• baseUrl — for OBJ/glTF files with external texture paths, pass the file’s URL so relative paths resolve correctly.
+• baseUrl: for OBJ/glTF files with external texture paths, pass the file’s URL so relative paths resolve correctly.

 • For large meshes: blob URLs for embedded textures and generated atlases are revoked when dispose() is called.
-Always let polycss manage this — don’t hold references to blob URLs across remounts.
+Always let PolyCSS manage this: don’t hold references to blob URLs across remounts.